zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-forDevelopers-procedures.md

 <a name="portalfxExtensionsForDevelopersProcedures"></a>

 <!-- link to this document is [portalfx-extensions-forDevelopers-procedures.md]()
 -->

 ## Development Procedures
 To become an Azure Portal developer, you need to perform the following tasks.

 1. Acquire the following permissions:

-    * PMs and Developer Leads need to join the ibizapartners PM group by clicking on the link named [http://igroup/join/ibizapartners-pm](http://igroup/join/ibizapartners-pm).
+    * PMs and Developer Leads need to join the  ```ibizapartners PM```  group by clicking on this link: [http://igroup/join/ibizapartners-pm](http://igroup/join/ibizapartners-pm).

-    * Developers should join the ibizapartners DEV group by clicking on the link named [http://igroup/join/ibizapartners-dev](http://igroup/join/ibizapartners-dev).
+    * Developers should join the  ```ibizapartners DEV ``` group by clicking on this  link:  [http://igroup/join/ibizapartners-dev](http://igroup/join/ibizapartners-dev).

-    * Developers should join the Azure Portal Partner Contributors group by using [http://ramweb](http://ramweb).
+    * Developers should join the  ```Azure Portal Partner Contributors``` group by using this link: [http://ramweb](http://ramweb).

-    * Both groups should join the ibizabreak group by clicking on the link named [http://igroup/join/ibizabreak](http://igroup/join/ibizabreak) for notifications on breaking changes.
+    * PMs, Developers, and Developer Leads should receive notifications on breaking changes by joining the ```ibizabreak ``` group at  this  link:  [http://igroup/join/ibizabreak](http://igroup/join/ibizabreak).

-    * Both groups should join Stackoverflow Forums that are located at  [https://stackoverflow.microsoft.com](https://stackoverflow.microsoft.com) to let us know if you have any questions.
-(Don't forget to tag questions with "ibiza" or related tag).
+    * PMs, Developers, and Developer Leads  should join Stackoverflow Forums that are located at [https://stackoverflow.microsoft.com](https://stackoverflow.microsoft.com)  to let us know if you have any questions.
+Remember to tag questions with ```ibiza``` or related tag.

-    *  Developers should join github groups from the site located at github.com.
+    * Developers should join github groups from the site located at [http://github.com](http://github.com).

     <a name="softwareInstall"></a>

 1. Install the following software.
 Your team should be aware of the most current download locations so that you can complete your own installs.

     * Windows 8, Windows Server 2012 R2, or the most recent edition of the client or server platform.
 Some downloads are located at the following sites.
         * Windows 8

             [https://www.microsoft.com/en-us/software-download/windows8](https://www.microsoft.com/en-us/software-download/windows8)

         * Windows Server 2012 R2

             [https://www.microsoft.com/en-us/download/details.aspx?id=41703](https://www.microsoft.com/en-us/download/details.aspx?id=41703)

     * Visual Studio that is located at [https://www.visualstudio.com/downloads/](https://www.visualstudio.com/downloads/)

     * Typescript for Visual Studio 17 that is located at [https://www.microsoft.com/en-us/download/details.aspx?id=55258](https://www.microsoft.com/en-us/download/details.aspx?id=55258)

     * Typescript for Visual Studio 15 that is located at [https://www.microsoft.com/en-us/download/details.aspx?id=48593](https://www.microsoft.com/en-us/download/details.aspx?id=48593)

     * Knockout that is located at [http://knockoutjs.com/downloads/](http://knockoutjs.com/downloads/)

     * Azure Portal SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download)

-    *	Quality Essentials that is located at [http://qe](http://qe) , or 1CS that is located at  [https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx](https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx)
+    * Quality Essentials that is located at [http://qe](http://qe), or 1CS that is located at  [https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx](https://microsoft.sharepoint.com/teams/1CS/SitePages/Home.aspx)

 1. Attend the kickoff meeting(s) hosted by your PM or Dev Lead.
 These meetings will touch on the following points.
     * Whether the service will target public Azure, on-premises, or both